 Header (or package) plays here a role of terminal and thermal interface with an easy sealing capability using a standard windowed cap.
-But it’s possible to create a sealed VCSEL solution with TEC only and turn it into SMD unit - a kind of VCSEL “header-free” solution.
+But it’s possible to create a sealed VCSEL solution with TEC only and turn it into an SMD unit - a kind of VCSEL “header-free” solution.
 The solution is simple - TEC bottom ceramics (hot side) can be modified with vias for TEC and VCSEL chip or array.
-And the cap is mounted directly on TEC ceramics instead of a classical solution with header.
-This concept was introduced by TEC Microsystems GmbH back in 2015 and successfully implemented in some commercial projects.
+And the cap is mounted directly on TEC ceramics instead of a classical solution with a header.
+This concept was introduced by TEC Microsystems GmbH back in 2015 and was successfully implemented in some commercial projects.

 It's perfect for VCSEL applications because of the low amount of heat to dissipate in operating mode.
 It simplifies the assembly process and reduces costs for the complete unit up to 30-40% simply because of skipping a header and related mounting processes.
 Technically this "header-free" solution can be implemented in any application with a required controlled environment (sealed with cap).
 The cap is mounted on a TEC ceramics plate with all terminal connections transferred to TEC ceramics outer surfacer using vias.
 The limiting factor here can be in the thermal resistance of PCB, where such a "header-free" TEC solution is mounted.
 But in applications like IR- or X-Ray detectors or APD, the total amount of heat to dissipate in operating mode is relatively low.
 In the case of optimal thermoelectric cooler choice, even with a direct mounting on standard PCB, it's possible to run the assembly without overheating.